hgwwinchester/frontend-interview/COMMENTS.md

 Prefer semantic list for list of applications - can later extend with WCAG compliant list support, or grid support and navigation if required.

 Single Application using margin below - can move to gap in Application, using flex column.
 Better reuse.

+Added button and loading state.

+Need new applications to combine with old.
+Use effect to merge.
+Disable button while loading.